 The city also has some of the best camping and white water rafting opportunities.
 For any adventure enthusiast, this city is a good place to linger as well as explore the hills further north.

 Srinagar is the capital of the northernmost state of India, Jammu and Kashmir.
-The city was once considered unsafe because of frequent terror attacks but from the past few years, Srinagar is mostly peaceful and safe especially for tourists.
+The city was once considered unsafe because of frequent terror attacks but over the past few years, Srinagar is mostly peaceful and safe, especially for tourists.

 Referred to as “paradise on earth” Kashmir is inarguably the most beautiful state of India and Srinagar the most beautiful city.
-Lush green valley’s clad with Pine and Fir trees, snow-capped mountains dotted with rivers melting from glaciers it is as picturesque as it can get.
+Lush green valleys clad with Pine and Fir trees, and snow-capped mountains dotted with rivers melting from glaciers it is as picturesque as it can get.

-The city is in a valley engulfed by the high mountains.
+The city is in a valley engulfed by high mountains.
 The point of convergence of the entire city is at the pristine Dal lake.
-Riding a special kind of boat called the “Shikara”, staying in a houseboat on the lake and shopping for knick-knacks such as Kashmiri handicrafts, fresh fruits and even flowers from the floating market while boating are a one of a kind experience
+Riding a special kind of boat called the “Shikara”, staying in a houseboat on the lake and shopping for knick-knacks such as Kashmiri handicrafts, fresh fruits and even flowers from the floating market while boating are a one-of-a-kind experience

 India is a country for broad-minded travellers.
 It is a country of contrasts and contradictions.
-A country of 1.3 billion people is bound to invoke chaos and commotions.
+A country of 1.3 billion people is bound to invoke chaos and commotion.
 If you are seeking a cliché “been there done that” kind of experience then no, India should not be on your list.
-However, if you want to veer off for out of the box experiences of understanding traditions, immersing in the joy of festivals, photographing its colours, landscapes, people, temples, monuments then a more complete and robust image of the country will start to form.
+However, if you want to veer off for out-of-the-box experiences of understanding traditions, immersing in the joy of festivals, photographing its colours, landscapes, people, temples, and monuments then a more complete and robust image of the country will start to form.